cassiozen/FatBee/README.md

 <img src="./fatbee.png" width="940" />
 </p>

-### FatBee is a low-profile mechanical keyboard that mixes a familiar layout with scientifically-proven ergonomic principles.
+### FatBee is a low-profile mechanical keyboard that mixes a familiar layout with scientifically proven ergonomic principles.

 ## What?

-The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations, not for comfort.
-This can lead to wrist pain and other injuries with prolonged use.
+The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations, not for comfort - And while ergonomic keyboards exist, they are often intimidating for new users.

-While ergonomic keyboards exist, they can be intimidating for new users.
-But here's the thing: Studies show that even slight key splitting, tenting, and a lower back angle can significantly reduce discomfort and potential injuries.

-FatBee does precisely that: A little bit of everything, just enough to get more comfort while keeping a familiar look and feel, designed to be **approachable by users with varying typing techniques (or no typing technique at all.)**
+But they don't have to: Research shows that combining multiple ergonomic features — even in small doses — is more effective than going extreme on any single one.
+FatBee takes this balanced approach: subtle improvements across the board that add up to real comfort while keeping a familiar look and feel, **approachable by users with varying typing techniques (or no typing technique at all.)**

 ## What's in this repo?

-- 3D-print case & palmrest source.
+- 3D-print case & palm rest source
 - PCB source (KiCad)
-- keyboard layout (standard keyboard-layout-editor.com JSON)
+- Keyboard layout (standard keyboard-layout-editor.com JSON)

-### Coming soon

-- ZMK profile (working on it)
+- ZMK profile (coming soon)

 ## FatBee's Characteristics

 - Gently split layout for a natural typing position<br>
-  **Why it matters:** The posture where the wrist bends outward towards the little finger (called Ulnar Deviation) is a common cause of repetitive strain injuries.
+  **Why it matters:** Reduces ulnar deviation, a common cause of wrist strain.

 - Moderate tenting to avoid forearm pronation<br>
-  **Why it matters:** When the palms of your hands face down, the bones in the forearms squeeze the carpal tunnel, potentially causing nerve and tendon issues.
+  **Why it matters:** Keeps your forearm bones from squeezing the carpal tunnel.

-- Integrated palm rest and low back angle for improved wrist posture:<br>
+- Integrated palm rest and low back angle<br>
-  **Why it matters:** When wrists are bent upwards (called wrist extension), it can restrict blood circulation, leading to pain, fatigue, and numbness.
-A palm rest shouldn't be an accessory but an integral keyboard part.
+  **Why it matters:** Prevents wrist extension that can restrict circulation and cause fatigue.

-- Centralized alphanumerics for intuitive positioning<br>
+- Centralized alphanumerics<br>
   **Why it matters:** Proper keyboard alignment with your body reduces unnecessary reaching and twisting, which can contribute to shoulder and upper back strain.

-## One thing led to another...
+## Mini control center

 Splitting the keys at an angle while keeping them familiar-looking required a few tricks: